- Disaster Prevention in the Energy Supply Area Endowed Research Division (Chubu Electric Power Company)

 Tokai Disaster Mitigation Research Consortium

-In addition to being located at the center of Japan and its status as the nation’s largest industrial base, the Tokai region is said to be at risk of a Nankai Trough megathrust earthquake as well as other disasters.
+Located at the center of Japan and as the nation’s largest industrial base, the Tokai region faces the risk of a Nankai Trough mega-earthquake as well as other disasters.
 Therefore, developing effective strategies for disaster prevention and mitigation is a nationally important and urgent challenge.
-The Tokai Disaster Mitigation Research Consortium was established with the aim of implementing research that focuses on reducing the impact of natural disasters in order to realize safe and assured regional societies.
+This Consortium was established with the aim of aggressively implementing research into reducing the impact of natural disasters in order to realize safe and assured regional societies.
 It is a collaborative effort involving six universities in the Tokai region—namely Gifu University, Shizuoka University, Nagoya University, the Nagoya Institute of Technology, Toyohashi University of Technology, and Mie University.

 Disaster Mitigation Renaissance through Improved Regional Capabilities